 As a pregnant mother of three, Kaneesha Brown needed help from a community health worker to get a pack n’ play, car seat and other resources.
-Now that her fourth child was born healthy and is thriving, Kaneesha is happy to be a community health worker herself.
+After her fourth child was born healthy and thriving, Kaneesha became a community health worker herself.

 Pregnant women often aren’t concerned about themselves when they’re preparing for their babies.
 Working as a team with a community health worker creates a support system for low-income pregnant women.

-“If you’re worried about how you’re going to get your baby a safe place to sleep, you’re not thinking about eating healthy and exercising,” Kaneesha says.
+“If you’re worried about how you’re going to get your baby a safe place to sleep, you’re not thinking about eating healthy and exercising,” says Kaneesha, who worked as a community health worker for a few years.
 “That’s the least of your worries.”

 Community Health Workers